Who can apply?

 Yes.
 Finalists must attend the entire week of competition and attend all workshops, classes, rehearsals and performance events during the Academy Week.

-Where do we stay during the finals?
+Where do we stay during the week?

 Can my family come with me?